 “Cone-rod dystrophy affects the retina, it’s a genetic disease.
 My training manuals are pretty long and intense.
 They are in PDF format which cannot be read by my screen reader,’’ she explains.

-VisAbility currently receives funding from the Government’s Print Disability Services Program so we can provide alternative formats to eligible people for free.
+VisAbility currently receives funding from the Government’s Print Disability Services Program so we can provide alternative formats, such as braille or large print to eligible people for free.
 The aim is to improve access to printed material to all Australians.

 There’s no charge for people aged 65 or over and for individuals who don’t have a National Disability Insurance Scheme (NDIS) plan in place.
 Kathryn contacted us before her NDIS plan was active.

 Our Accessible Information Team converted Kathryn’s PDF documents into an accessible Word format so she can continue to undertake professional study and do the job she loves.

 ‘’You have to keep updated with current practices in my role in order to stay registered.
 This service is like a lifeline to me because it’s enabling me to keep working,” she explains.

 Recently Kathryn’s been training for a hypnobirthing qualification.
 We’re converting some of the training material into audio books for her.
 It means she can listen and learn while at home doing household chores.